WASdev/ci.docker.websphere-traditional/samples/hello-world/openshift/README.md

 cd ci.docker.websphere-traditional

-git checkout tekton-testing
+git checkout openshift-pipelines

-(You can checkout from master here after I deliver this branch: git clone git@github.com:WASdev/ci.docker.websphere-traditional.git)
+#### You can checkout from master here after I deliver this branch:
+git clone git@github.com:WASdev/ci.docker.websphere-traditional.git)

 cd samples/hello-world

+### Use OCP console to get next command from Copy Login Command
-oc login URI --token=TOKEN (from Copy Login Command in OCP console>
+oc login URI --token=TOKEN

 ### Create a new project
 oc new-project hello-world-pipeline

 ### If the openshift-pipelines-operator isn't installed subscribe to it
-oc apply -f pipeline/subscription.yaml
+oc apply -f openshift/subscription.yaml

-### Install tasks
-oc create -f pipeline/update_deployment_task.yaml

-oc create -f pipeline/apply_manifest_task.yaml

-### Install pipeline
-oc create -f pipeline/pipeline.yaml

-### Install pipeline resources
-oc create -f pipeline/resources.yaml

-### A limitation was removed in the tektoncd buildah support
+### We need to remove a limitation in the tektoncd buildah support to allow nested projects
-oc apply -f pipeline/buildah.yaml
+oc apply -f openshift/buildah.yaml

+### Install tasks, pipeline and resources
+oc create -f openshift/pipeline

-### Start the pipeline
+### Start the pipeline using OCP console or use CLI

+#### CLI
 tkn pipeline start build-and-deploy